OphidiaBigData/ophidia-io-server/README.md

 ### Description

-The Ophidia IO Server is the Ophidia native IO server.
+The Ophidia IO Server is the Ophidia native IO server component.

 ### Requirements

 In order to compile and run the IO Server, make sure you have the following packages properly installed:

 1. mysql-community-devel
-2. optionally an OpenMP implementation
-3. optionally bison and flex
+2. optionally bison and flex

 ### How to Install